pmocz/quantum-jax/README.md

 Author: [Philip Mocz (@pmocz)](https://github.com/pmocz/)

-A differentiable Schrodinger-Poisson solver written in JAX
+A simple differentiable Schrodinger-Poisson solver written in JAX

 ## How to Run